s7manth/tp/docs/UserGuide.md

 #### Deleting an existing task: `deltask`

-Deletes the specified person from the task list.
+Deletes the specified task from the task list.

 Format: `deltask INDEX`

 * Deletes the task at the specified `INDEX`.
 * The index refers to the index number shown in the displayed task list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** (ie 1, 2, 3, …​) and should be any one of the indexes displayed!
+Negative examples include:
+  * `delete 0` produces an error, as 0 is not a positive integer
+  * `delete 300` for a task list with less than 300 tasks, will produce an error as there is no 300<sup>th</sup> task

-Examples:
+(Positive) Examples:
-* `delete 2` deletes the 2nd person in the task list.
+* `delete 2` with a task list of at least 2 tasks, deletes the 2nd task in the task list.

 ### Closing Commands